 So my first trial runs went great.
 Stable pH, great plants and no issues at all.
 Then the shit hit the fan!!
 LOL

-Day 28 Dropping PH Issues In The SIPs
+Day 28 Dropping PH In Hydro-Issues In The SIPs?

 Dropping PH Causes And Correction Attempts

 So first of all it is common for pH to fluctuate in hydro.
 If you use RO water there are no natural buffers to keep it steady.
 That can cause pH drift.
-Some people say a pythium infection can also drop pH.
-However pythium is pretty rare in coco even if it is kept saturated.
+Some people say a Pythium infection can cause dropping pH in hydro.
+However Pythium is pretty rare in coco even if it is kept saturated.

 I thought the coco would act as a buffer but since it wicks water up from the bottom there is not much exchange of nutrients.
 So the conclusion I came to was it must be a lack of buffering that causes the problem.